g1nc/project_managment/README.md

 # README

 Training app with Ruby on Rails.
-Something like [TaskRabbit](http://taskrabbit.com), but simpler
+Something for Project managing with different Tasks